Optometric Support Services

 Skills for Optometric Support Majors

-A major in optometric support prepares you for careers in which the following skill-sets are crucial:
+optometric support majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.